RamaS8/Customer-Retention-Analytics-Dashboard/README.md

-# Customer-Retention-Analytics-Dashboard
-A Power BI dashboard that analyzes customer churn to identify who leaves, when, and why.
-It highlights high-risk segments—early-tenure, month-to-month users—and quantifies ~$139K revenue loss, enabling product, marketing, and BizOps teams to design data-driven retention strategies.
 # 📊 ChurnLens: Customer Retention Analytics Dashboard

-ChurnLens is a Power BI dashboard built to move beyond reporting churn and instead explain **why customers leave and how businesses can act on it**.
+ChurnLens is an interactive Power BI dashboard that transforms customer churn data into actionable business insights—helping teams understand **who is leaving, when they leave, and why it happens**.

 ---

+## 📖 Project Description

+ChurnLens is a customer retention analytics dashboard designed to move beyond tracking churn and instead explain **why customers leave and how businesses can act on it**.
+By analyzing behavior across contract types, tenure, and payment methods, it reveals that churn is concentrated among early-stage, low-commitment users—particularly month-to-month customers using electronic check.

+The dashboard shifts the focus from **reactive reporting to proactive strategy** by identifying high-risk segments, quantifying revenue impact (~$139K), and enabling targeted interventions such as improving onboarding, incentivizing long-term contracts, and optimizing payment systems.

+Serving as a decision-making tool for product, marketing, and strategy teams, ChurnLens demonstrates how data analytics can drive customer retention, revenue optimization, and sustainable growth in subscription-based businesses.

+---

 ## 🚀 Why I Built This

-Most churn dashboards stop at showing a percentage.
+Most churn dashboards stop at reporting a percentage.

-However, churn is not just a metric — it is a **business problem tied to customer behavior, product experience, and revenue loss**.
+However, churn is not just a metric—it is a **business problem tied to customer behavior, product experience, and revenue loss**.

 I built ChurnLens to answer a deeper question: